All Episodes

 One of these black site prisons, but everybody assumes they're there.

-We have not transported detainees from one country to another for the purpose of interrogating uh them using torture.
+We have not transported detainees from one country to another for the purpose of interrogating them using torture.

-Let's not say this the prisons don't exist.
+That's not saying the prisons don't exist.

 Just saying we're not transporting them.